 Creating a Dashboard in Tableau

-When you’re ready to create a best tableau dashboard in an existing workbook,
+When you’re ready to create the best Tableau dashboard in an existing workbook,

 This default setting uses the same dashboard design approach as previous versions of Tableau, placing worksheets and their associated elements (captions, quick filters, and so forth) in a strict “no-overlap” order on the dashboard.
 The most basic way to use tiled placement is to simply double-click on worksheet names in the order you want to add them to the dashboard.
 Tableau will add each worksheet to the dashboard in a side-by-side, then top-and-bottom order.